Representing polynomial of ST-CONNECTIVITY: Representing monotone functions

-We perform this operation for every equality which holds between unions of atoms $a_j$.
-Thus we ensure that the corresponding equality holds also for the unions of $b_j$.
-We claim that $Im(u)$ that remains after these operations is what we need.
-To show that, it remains to prove that we haven't introduced any undesired equality among unions of $b_j$ by removing too many $u(k)$'s.
+We perform this operation for every equality that holds between the unions of atoms $a_j$ ensuring that the corresponding equality holds also for the unions of $b_j$.
+This process is illustrated in Figures~\ref{fig:atomistic}--\ref{fig:matrixMend} for an atomistic lattice with three atoms $a_1$, $a_2$, $a_3$ and identities $a_1\cup a_2 = a_1\cup a_3= a_1\cup a_2\cup a_3$ (we omit the operation signs in the Figures for the sake of brevity).

+We claim that the matrix $M$ remaining after these operations generates the lattice $U(P_f)$ which we need.
+To show that, it remains to prove that we haven't introduced any undesired equality among unions of $b_j$ by removing too many columns.

 Suppose the contrary: that for some $S,T\subseteq[m]$ we have $\bigcup_{j\in S}a_j\neq\bigcup_{j\in T}a_j$, but $\bigcup_{j\in S}b_j=\bigcup_{j\in T}b_j$.
-Here among different $S$ that give the same union $\bigcup_{j\in S}a_j$, let us use the maximum $S$ (i.~e.\ such that no superset of $S$ gives the same union), similarly let us use the maximum $T$.
+Here among different $S$ that give the same union $\bigcup_{j\in S}a_j$, let us use the maximum $S$ (i.e.\ such that no superset of $S$ gives the same union), similarly let us use the maximum $T$.
 Since an equality among unions of $a_j$ implies an equality among the corresponding unions of $b_j$, $\bigcup_{j\in S}b_j=\bigcup_{j\in T}b_j$ holds also for the new $S$ and $T$, if we replaced any of them.